vacu9708/Tools-etc/Fundamental knowledge/Authorization.md

 ### JWT
 - All the information is stored in the token(stateless), so no additional storage is required.
 - All the information is stored in the token, so the token is bigger than session ID, which might lead to big traffic.

+## Token stealing attacks
+- Cross-site scripting (XSS): An attacker injects malicious code into a website or application, which is then executed in a user's browser.
+This code can be used to steal the user's access token or refresh token from the client-side storage location.

+- Cross-site request forgery (CSRF): An attacker tricks a user into submitting a malicious request to an application that includes the user's access token or refresh token.
+If the application does not have appropriate CSRF protections in place, it may inadvertently authorize the request and expose the user's token to the attacker.

+- Man-in-the-middle (MITM) attack: An attacker intercepts communications between the client application and the server, allowing them to steal the user's access token or refresh token as it is transmitted between the two.
+This can be mitigated by using HTTPS encryption to protect the communication channel.

+- Server-side vulnerabilities: If an attacker gains access to the server or the database where access tokens or refresh tokens are stored, they may be able to steal them directly.

 # OAuth 2.0
 Due to the security issue of OAuth 1.0, OAuth 2.0 was developed.